 UJEB is an Equal Opportunity Employer and values diversity and inclusion in our workplace.
 You must have the right to live and work in Australia to apply for this job.
-To apply please send your resume, together with a cover letter outlining your suitability for the role, to email@example.com
+To apply please send your resume, together with a cover letter outlining your suitability for the role in the form below and if you have any additional questions please feel free to email email@example.com

 We aim to achieve this through our 4 key Values: